openstack/ironic-inspector/README.rst

   * 403 - node is not on discovery
   * 404 - node cannot be found or multiple nodes found

+  Successful response body is a JSON dictionary with keys:

+  * ``node`` node as returned by Ironic

 .. _bug #1391866: https://bugs.launchpad.net/ironic-discoverd/+bug/1391866

 Change Log